moskaleona/EEGlearn/results/README.txt

-﻿Results of training CNN and CONV-LSTM models to classify intentional vs. spontaneous gaze ﬁxations on EEG data from 19 channels.
+﻿Results of training and validation CNN and CONV-LSTM models to classify intentional vs. spontaneous gaze ﬁxations on EEG data from 19 channels.

 All the results were obtained by running cnn_lstm_optimization.py with